rbaumgar/camelk-kafka-postgre/Readme.md

-# Camel-K: Integrate Systems with Microservices and Serverless
+# Camel K: Integrate Systems with Microservices and Serverless

 *By Robert Baumgartner, Red Hat Austria, August 2023*

 *Tested with OpenSHift 4.13, AMQ Streams 2.4, Camel K  1.10, and OpenShift Serverless 1.29*

-Camel-K helps us integrate systems in an easy, simple, and cost-effective way.
+Camel K helps us integrate systems in an easy, simple, and cost-effective way.
 Do more with less.

 **Do more with less.**